-Back to school home organising hacks and tips that will help you and your child get ready for the new school year calmly and with limited stress.
+Back to school home organising hacks and tips that will help you and your child prepare for a calm and stress-free return to school.

-The new school year is approaching fast, and can be a super stressful time for parents – and kids!
+Restrictions are starting to ease, and many parents are now preparing for a return to school.
+Whilst this has been a strange time for many parents and children, a lot have actually settled into their new routine at home, meaning the idea of returning to traditional schooling is quite a stressful concept.
 There is a lot to think about and prepare, and school schedules can very quickly fill up and feel overwhelming.
-Thankfully there are a few things you can do around the home that will help to replace this chaos with calmness.
-By thinking ahead and putting a few measures in place you will be well on your way to a stress-free and seamless transition back into the new school year.
+Thankfully there are a few things you can do around the home now, that will help to replace this chaos with calmness.
+By thinking ahead and putting a few measures in place you will be well on your way to a stress-free and seamless transition back into the school year.

 Getting ready for back to school doesn’t have to be stressful.
-Here are some great home organising hacks that will make preparing for the new school year super simple!
+Here are some great home organising hacks that will make preparing for the return to school super simple!

-Are you the sentimental mum who finds it really hard to throw your kids artwork out, or wants to keep an exam with really good results on it?
-Save those special kids memories, as well as important school papers by creating a school filing system that works best for you and your family.
+Are you the sentimental mum who finds it really hard to throw your kids’ artwork out or wants to keep an exam with really good results on it?
+Save those special kids’ memories and important school papers by creating a school filing system that works best for you and your family.
 I created my own School Years File Box which you can read more about below.

 Creating a stationery drawer or caddy means that when you tell the kids to do their homework they can easily find the stationery they’re looking for, which helps reduce one of the common excuses for why homework can’t be done: “I can’t find a pen!”.
 If you have a drawer in your child’s study desk, these drawer dividers are a great way to create internal compartments for organising their stationary.